dantan123/CS50/knights/README.md

 # Knights

-The objective of this assignment is to use prepositional logic and model checking algorithm for a puzzle game.
+The objective of this project is to use prepositional logic and model checking algorithm for a puzzle game.